Bot Builder

 Step 2: Customize Your Chatbot's Appearance

-In order to create a unique identity for your chatbot, you can choose your Twitter account's profile avatar or upload a unique avatar.
+To create a unique identity for your chatbot, you can choose your X account's profile avatar or upload a unique avatar.

 Enter a name and short description.
-This description is internal-facing; i.e. it will not show to the end user on Twitter.
+This description is internal-facing; i.e. it won't show to the end user on X.

 Steps 3-4: Configure the Conversation

-Sprout’s Bot Builder supports the ability to setup, manage and operate three unique, conversational components within the Twitter Direct Message channel: Welcome Messages, Quick Replies and Auto-Responses to Quick Replies.
-In the final two steps of the setup wizard, you will configure these components to create your chatbot conversation.
+Sprout’s Bot Builder supports the ability to setup, manage and operate three unique, conversational components within the X Direct Message channel: Welcome Messages, Quick Replies and Auto-Responses to Quick Replies.
+In the final two steps of the setup wizard, you'll configure these components to create your chatbot conversation.

 - Example: Hi there!
 How can we help you?